-A. All members of a department, or an elected number of members from a department as determined by the Department Chairman, shall meet monthly with the chairman to serve as an advisory group on matters concerning terms and conditions of employment related to this contract.
+A. All members of a department, or an elected number of members from a department as determined by the Department Chairman, shall meet monthly with the chairman to serve as an advisory group on matters concerning terms and conditions of employment.